AdobeDocs/experience-manager-headless-adaptive-forms.en/help/build-engaging-forms-using-core-components-and-headless-adaptive-forms-on-aem-65-forms.md

 ### Exercise

-Setup local repository using Material UI starter project:
+Set up a local repository using the Material UI starter project:

 1. Open the Command Prompt using administrator rights.

     ![](/help/assets/screenshot2028115829.png){width="30%" align="left"}

 1. On the Command Prompt, use the following command to navigate to `c:\git` folder.

     ```Shell